Info

 I love you guys.

-Today we have Rachel.
-She is 29, from Wisconsin, and took her last drink on September 4, 2022.
+Today we have Amber.
+She is 41 years old and lives in San Luis Obispo.
+She took her last drink on May 26th, 2020.

 Better Help: www.betterhelp.com/elevator - 10% off your first month. #sponsored